The Bankrate promise

 How to get rid of force-placed insurance

-With a higher cost than a standard insurance policy, getting rid of force-placed insurance could lower your monthly or annual auto insurance payment.
+With a higher cost than a standard insurance policy, getting rid of force-placed insurance could lower your monthly or annual auto or homeowner’s insurance premium.
 If you get a notice that you have force-placed insurance, you should contact an insurance company and lender to see which requirements you are missing and what your options are to rectify the situation.

 If you have force-placed insurance and want to get rid of it, some general steps to take are: